About us

 The great passion for fly fishing has also pushed me to travel, always with fly tackles in my luggage, giving me the opportunity to meet other people, different cultures, taste new food and see amazing places!
 I started to make fishing trips in the neighboring Slovenia (Soca, Idrijca and Unica rivers), then in Croatia (Gacka, Kupa and Krka rivers), by exploring unknown rivers in Romania, to Ireland (Moy and Erriff rivers, lough Corrib and Conn) and in Norway (Trysil river).

-Gacka river, Croatia
+Gacka river, Croatia (late 90s).

-Trysil river, Norway
+Trysil river, Norway.

 In 1999, misled by a friend after having planned (and then canceled) my first fishing trip to Alaska and British Columbia, I made my first big trip overseas in the beautiful island of Cuba where, among the many predators caught, I managed to take my biggest Tarpon ever (about 100 pounds) finally released.

-Release of the huge 100 lbs. cuban Tarpon
+Release of the huge 100 lbs. cuban Tarpon (late 90s).

 This experience has irreparably infected me by opening the way, as well as being returned to Cuba other times, even to other fly fishing destinations such as those in the Caribbean, in the west coast of Florida (Boca Grande, Sanibel and Captiva islands), in the Florida Keys (Islamorada, Lower Keys and Key West), in the Florida Everglades Park and in the pristine flats of the Belize Barrier Reef, the largest in the northern hemisphere!

-Searching for Permits, Baker flat, Belize.
+Chasing Permits, Baker flat, Belize.

 I have always enjoyed organizing fly fishing trips, taking care of all the details, even the most insignificant.
 Through this project, I hope to be able to provide a professional service to anyone who wants to embark on a journey to one of his most hidden desires fishing destinations!